amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 every time we introduce a new tool, it won't work as expected (or at all) for at least one person in the room.
+Detailed documentation has not proven effective: some learners won't read it (despite repeated prompting), and no matter how detailed it is, it will be incomprehensible to some, and lacking for others.

 > _Edit This_
 >